 Search engines not only crawl the text on webpages, they also crawl image file names so when it comes to image SEO, it's important to use relevant keywords to help your web page rank on search engines.
 For the images on your site pages, use descriptive, keyword-rich file names to help with image optimization.

-More about SEO and your Thinkific site HERE.
+Read more about SEO and your Thinkific site here.

 Take it a Step Further

-You can use Ubersuggest for keyword research to help find out what key terms your audience is using!
+You can use services like Ubersuggest for keyword research to help find out what key terms your audience is using!

 Alt text is the text that is displayed when an image is not visible to the user.